-Lactarius atroviridis has a rugose blackish-green convex cap with vaguely concentric scrobiculations, especially along the inrolled margin.
-As the cap expands, the central disc becomes depressed.
-Attached gills are close, white, often forked and of varying lengths.
+Lactarius atroviridis has a rugose blackish-green convex cap with vaguely concentric scrobiculations, especially along the scurfy inrolled margin and a central deeply depressed disc.
+Attached whitish-buff gills are close, white, often forked and of varying lengths.
 They bruise and stain greenish with age.
-The spore print is cream.
-The latex is white and acrid and sometimes turns greenish on exposure.
+The spore print is white to cream.
+The latex is white, unchanging and turns gills greenish.
 The stipe is concolorous with the cap and scrobiculate.
+It is found in mixed woods, especially with oaks in summer and fall.
 Taste is mild to acrid.
-It is found in mixed woods, especially with oaks in summer and fall.
+Inedible.